sagemath/sagewiki_to_gh-2022-10-10/education5.md

 <<TableOfContents>>

-== Funding ==

-We have more travel funding than in the past (airfare and lodging, not food).
-If you are involved with Sage, or allied projects, in an educational setting and have a project to work on during the workshop, send a request for funding, with details, to Rob Beezer, beezer@ups.edu.

-Anyone with any interest in the use of Sage in educational settings is welcome, and encouraged to attend, with or without funding.

 == Logistics ==

  * At the [[http://www.washington.edu|University of Washington]] Seattle campus (on the west coast of the US, not Washington, DC).